SunnyD33/SunnyD33/README.md

 - 👀 I’m interested in  all things coding as I try to stay up to date on current tech while also learning new languages and tools.

 - 🌱 I am currently working on "My Personal Library" app.
-Project to being soon.
+Project to begin soon.

 - 🧠 I am currently learning React/React Native, TypeScript